 - volunteers to assist with the newsletter (e.g. writers, editors to print and distribute it).

 - volunteers who are willing to serve on the Board of Directors.

 - volunteers who will organize circuit/zone rallies.

-- volunteers to create LFL-C convention booths and man them at Conventions and rallies.
+- volunteers to create and staff LFL-C convention booths at conventions and rallies.

 - pastors to address life issues from the pulpit and in Bible classes and to circulate the LFL-C newsletter.

 If you would desire to become more involved in life issues please contact